PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

 > Info Box: Top-5 Classification Error rate: this measures whether the actual label for a given image was one of the top 5 labels predicted by the model.

-In fact, this particular challenge has been retired since 2017 given that human level performance has been surpassed.
+In fact, this particular challenge has been retired since 2017 given that human level performance has been surpassed and replaced with object detection described below.

+EMNIST is an image classification task.
+We will build a better image classification model using CNNs in this chapter.

 ## H2 Object Detection
 This is a very important aspect of computer vision, being in focus due to interest and advances in self-driving or autonomous vehicles.
 Objective here is to identify key objects in an image.
 I t can be applied to videos as well, by parsing a frame at a time.
 An example is shown in Fig 5-2 below.